iholston/lol-bot/README.md

 ## Disclaimer
 Another LoL Bot isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.

-This software works with other programs/services (League of Legends) so you take full responsibility for breaking their Terms of Service and full responsibility for the accounts that you’re using with this bot and agree to use it at your own risk
+This software works with other programs/services (League of Legends) so you take full responsibility for breaking their Terms of Service and full responsibility for the accounts that you’re using with this bot and agree to use it at your own risk.